 Fall 2008 Recruitment began for local census jobs for early census operations.
 Spring 2009 Census employees go door-to-door to update address lists nationwide.
 Fall 2009 Recruitment begins for census takers to support peak workload.
 March 2010 Census questionnaires are mailed or delivered to households.
+January - April 2010 Remote Alaska operation.
+(Enumeration of sparsely isolated settled parts in very remote areas of Alaska.)
+March - May 2010 Update/Enumerate operation, which includes selected American Indian reservations.
+(An operation in which Census Bureau address lists are updated and information on the questionnaires is collected.)
 April 1, 2010 Census Day May - July 2010 Census takers visit households that did not return a questionnaire by mail.
 December 31, 2010 By law, Census Bureau delivers population counts to the President for apportionment.
 March 2011 By law, Census Bureau completes delivery of redistricting data to states.